fenghansen/ESRGAN-Keras/README.md

 I have upload the weights of my generator model(RRDB).
 You can use it after copying my generator model code.
 If you don't copy the model code, it may report some errors beacause I used 'tf.xxx' in my model.

 To be honest, I recommand you to train your own discriminator due to the discriminator has several types and visions, and I'm not sure which one is better.
-You can add a Dropout(0.4) layer at the last of the discriminator to keep the train process stable.
+You can add a Dropout(0.4) layer at the last of the discriminator to keep the training process stable (you'd better gradually decrease it to zero at last).

 My recurrence doesn't use RaGAN due to bugs.
 I think my code maybe have some bugs I couldn't understand.